Click on any thumbnail to view an enlarged

 (name of

-magazine) dated May 2001.
+published May 12, 2001.

 Within the Rekishi Dokuhon publications

-there have been several dealing with
+there have been several subjects dealing

 Ninjutsu.
 This particular publication,